-LANDOWNER - The legal or beneficial owner or owners of land, including the holder of an option or contract to purchase (whether or not such option or contract is subject to any condition), a lessee if they are authorized under the lease to exercise the rights of the landowner, or other person having a proprietary interest in the land.
+Landowner - The legal or beneficial owner or owners of land including the holder of an option or contract to purchase (whether or not such option or contract is subject to any condition), a lessee if they are authorized under the lease to exercise the rights of the Landowner, or other person having a proprietary interest in the land.

-LICENSED PROFESSIONAL - A Pennsylvania registered professional engineer, registered landscape architect, registered professional land surveyor, or registered professional geologist, or any person licensed by the Pennsylvania Department of State or qualified by law to perform the work required by this chapter within the commonwealth of Pennsylvania.
+Licensed Professional - A Pennsylvania Registered Professional Engineer, Registered Landscape Architect, Registered Professional Land Surveyor, or Registered Professional Geologist, or any person licensed by the Pennsylvania Department of State or qualified by law to perform the work required by the Ordinance within the Commonwealth of Pennsylvania.

-LIMITING ZONE - A soil horizon or condition in the soil profile or underlying strata that includes one of the following:
+Limiting Zone - A soil horizon or condition in the soil profile or underlying strata that includes one of the following:

-- A. A seasonal high water table, whether perched or regional, determined by direct observation of the water table or indicated by other subsurface or soil conditions. - B. A rock with open joints, fracture or solution channels, or masses of loose rock fragments, including gravel, with insufficient fine soil to fill the voids between the fragments. - C. A rock formation, other stratum, or soil condition that is so slowly permeable that it effectively limits downward passage of water.
+- A. A seasonal high-water table, whether perched or regional, determined by direct observation of the water table or indicated by other subsurface or soil conditions. - B. A rock with open joints, fracture or solution channels, or masses of loose rock fragments, including gravel, with insufficient fine soil to fill the voids between the fragments. - C. A rock formation, other stratum, or soil condition that is so slowly permeable that it effectively limits downward passage of water.

-LOW IMPACT DEVELOPMENT (LID) - Site design approaches and small-scale stormwater management practices that promote the use of natural systems for infiltration, evapotranspiration, and reuse of rainwater.
+Low Impact Development (LID) - Site design approaches and small-scale stormwater management practices that promote the use of natural systems for infiltration, evapotranspiration, and reuse of rainwater.
 LID can be applied to new development, urban retrofits, and revitalization projects.
 LID utilizes design techniques that infiltrate, filter, provide evapotranspiration and store runoff close to its source.
 Rather than rely on costly large-scale conveyance and treatment systems, LID addresses stormwater through a variety of small, cost-effective landscape features located on-site.